Evaluating an incident command system

 - Ongoing management and maintenance

 Read the supporting guide to the US NIMS and download the PDF available from the tab titled National Incident Management System (NIMS) Doctrine.
-You should read section III of this document, Command and Coordination.
+You should read the first two parts of section III of this document, Command and Coordination (FEMA 2017:19-34).
 The PDF is also available from the Reference section at the foot of the step.

 You may also be interested in reading one of many examinations of incident command systems and the NIMS system such as the article by Donald Moynihan, who compares the hierarchical and networking capabilities of NIMS against a number of case studies.